Köppen climate classification

 koppen['latitude'][2], koppen['longitude'][2], koppen['p1901_2010'][2]))

-And an example for MATLAB:
+And here is an example for MATLAB:

 % Example of reading the koppen_1901-2010.tsv file in MATLAB